 There are over 50 tools contained in the Tools Panel.
 Not only are there around 20+ tools showing "on top", but wherever there is a triangle in the bottom right-hand corner of the tool, there are more tools underneath the tool on top.

-Don't be overwhelmed: you will only need a handful of these on a regular basis (shown above and covered in detail throughout the various "Photoshop 101" classes).
+Don't be overwhelmed: you will only need a handful of these on a regular basis (shown above and covered in detail throughout the book).

 Working with the Tools Panel: